johron/perf-challenge/README.md

 * The goal is to determine the presence of duplicates as quickly as possible

 #### Input parameters
-Your implementation will receive a const std::string& filename as input.
+Your implementation will receive a `const std::string&` filename as input.

 #### Return value
-Your implementation will return a bool, indicating if the file contained duplicates
+Your implementation will return a `bool`, indicating if the file contained duplicates

 #### Setup
 In order to complete setup for this repository